-Standards, amendments and interpretations which are effective for the financial year beginning on January 1, 2014 are not material to the group.
+Standards, amendments and interpretations which are effective for the financial year beginning on January 1, 2015 are not material to the group.

-Standards, amendments and interpretations whose application is not mandatory from January 1, 2014 but which could be early adopted are as follows:
+Standards, amendments and interpretations whose application is not mandatory from January 1, 2015 but which could be early adopted are as follows:

-- Amendment to IAS 16 / IAS 38 which provides clarification on acceptable methods of depreciation and amortization. - Amendment to IAS 19 relating to defined benefit plans : employee contributions - Amendment to IFRS 11 relating to acquisitions of interests in joint operations - Improvements to IFRS, cycle 2010-2012 - Improvements IFRS, cycle 2011-2013 - IFRIC 21.
-Taxes.
+- Amendment to IAS 16 / IAS 38 which provides clarification on acceptable methods of depreciation and amortization - Amendment to IAS 28 / IFRS 10 sales or contributions of assets between an investor and its associate/joint venture - Amendment to IAS 19 relating to defined benefit plans : employee contributions - Amendment to IFRS 11 relating to acquisitions of interests in joint operations - Improvements to IFRS, cycle 2010-2012 - Improvements to IFRS, cycle 2012-2014

-The Group chose not to early adopt these standards, amendments and interpretations in the consolidated financial statements as at December 31, 2014, and considers that they would not have a significant impact on its results or financial position.
+The Group chose not to early adopt these standards, amendments and interpretations in the consolidated financial statements as at December 31, 2015, and considers that they would not have a significant impact on its results or financial position.